No. You would only enter an auction if you wanted a reserved parking space or the low-cost VPO permit.

 – this has been the situation in the past and will continue to be so

-Here are some of the other options we are pursuing in addition to providing the auction:
+Here are some of the other options we have implemented in addition to providing the auction:

 - Encourage alternative transportation to campus (bus, train, carpool) to relieve demand – We are officer incentives for those using alternative transportation.